Who is David Friedman? 3 things to know about the ambassador to Israel

 Friedman represented Trump in bankruptcy cases

 During the presidential campaign, Friedman advised Trump on Israel-related issues.
-But before that, he represented Trump in bankruptcy proceedings regarding his Atlantic City casinos, the Chicago Tribune reported.
+Prior to that, he represented Trump in bankruptcy proceedings regarding his Atlantic City casinos, the Chicago Tribune reported.

 When he nominated Friedman, Trump called the attorney a “longtime friend and trusted adviser.”